 The Games at Olympia have ever been a competition of men–until Cynisca enters her chariot.

 Seventeen-year-old Cynisca is the awkward princess in the Spartan Royal House.
 Unlike her savvy siblings, her only talents lie in horsemanship, and to her politically minded relatives, she’s useless.
-But that changes when her crippled brother abruptly inherits the throne.
-His ascent sparks controversy, and when an anti-royalist insults the new king, Cynisca snaps.
-Challenging the scoffer to a horse race, she humiliates him and gives the king an idea: to cement royal authority by having Cynisca defeat his detractors in the great chariot race at Olympia.
+But everything changes when her crippled brother abruptly inherits the throne.
+Controversy erupts, and when an anti-royalist publicly insults the new king, Cynisca snaps.
+A hostile exchange leads to a racing challenge, and Cynisca trounces the scoffer.
+That gives the king an idea: demonstrate royal authority by having Cynisca defeat his detractors in the great chariot race at Olympia.